Racheal7/RachelWang.github.io/_posts/2019-01-10-Gephi-Tutorial.md

 ### **Preview and Export**

 Before export graphs, you can go to the **Preview** panel and check the final details.
 You can change properties on the left **Preview Settings** panel.
 Changing settings in this menu is reversible, and do not affect the structure of the graph.
 The graph may take a few seconds to update after each change (click on **Refresh** to apply the changes).
+If your preview window still doesn't work, try the following instructions: Go to main menu, Windows and then click preview.
+Also click Preview setting.
+Now press refresh on preview setting tab, you will find the preview.

 <br/>
 <br/>